 - Have a picnic at Ermitis Bay

 Millions of international travellers flock to Corfu (Kerkyra) every year.
-While that fact may have you thinking that Kerkyra errs on the “touristic” side, some places are well loved for a reason.
+That may have you thinking that Kerkyra errs on the “touristic” side.
+Yet some places are well-loved for a reason.

 The island’s capital – Corfu Old Town, oozes grace and elegance at every turn.
 Most of the structures here are Venetian – mirroring the island’s 411 year long Venetian rule.

 The Old Town is a maze of interconnected narrow lanes.
 Here, locals hang their laundry from washing lines that run from balcony to balcony, and oldtimers play backgammon and drink tsipouro in quaint tavernas that would resemble someone’s living room.